January 29th, 2018 Last Updated on: February 28th, 2022

 In many Native American tribes, a dream catcher is a handmade willow hoop woven to a web or literally, a net.
-A dream catcher also includes such features as feathers and beads.
-They are traditionally suspended on cradles as a form of armor and protection.
+They can include feathers and beads, and they're traditionally suspended on cradles as a form of armor and protection.

 Related Article — How to Make a Dream Catcher

 History & Origin of the Dream Catcher

 The women were in charge of weaving the magical webs for the infants.
 The women made this possible by using willow hoops and sinew to weave the webs.
 The children were provided with charms as a medium of protection.
 These charms were idealized to catch any sort of harm that might be present around that place or time.

 The web absorbs terrible dreams at night and discharges them during the day.
 The feathers act like ladders allowing good dreams to descend on the infant or adult who is sleeping.

-However, these resemblances are very little.
-There is still a wide gap between the original and the modern ones.
+However, these resemblances are few and far between.
+There is still a sizable gap between originals and modern ones.
 These new styles are made, sold, and exhibited by the modern era which is considered, by some, to be a violation of the culture, beliefs, and traditions attached to the traditional dream catchers.